 Apple Photos

-Photos are bundled in with Apple's MacOS and chances are you already use it to sync and manage your photo collection with iPhones and iPads.
-The Photo app also has some basic image manipulation tools which allow you to apply filters and presets, adjust levels, crop and rotate images and other enhancements.
+Photos are bundled with Apple's MacOS, and you can use it to sync and manage your photo collection with iPhones and iPads.
+The Photo app also has some basic image manipulation tools that allow you to apply filters and presets, adjust levels, crop and rotate images, and perform other enhancements.

 Fotor